Qqwy/elixir-specify/README.md

 ## Examples

-Basic usage is as follows:
+Basic usage is as follows, using `Specify.defconfig/1`:

 ```elixir